MaherMuhtadi/MaherMuhtadi/README.md

 ---
 📖 I’m currently learning more about web application development and the various tools available for producing excellent software.

-🛠 At the moment, I’m working on multiple personal projects that will gradually be made public here.
+🛠 At the moment, I’m working on a react.js chat application.

 ℹ Learn more about me through my personal portfolio website [https://maher-m.com/](https://maher-m.com/).